enrichdev-en/eleventy-excerpt-example/posts/2021/blog-post-1.md

 date: 2021-0403
 tags: ['post']
 ---
+## First Post
 This is the first post on my blog.

 <!-- Excerpt Start -->
-The excerpt section to be included.
+"This is the excerpt section to be included."
 <!-- Excerpt End -->

 This part is not included in the excerpt